Skip to Main Content

 What is flood insurance and how does it work?

-Flood insurance is typically sold as a standalone insurance policy that covers the structure of your home and personal belongings from flood-related damage.
-Flooding is defined as an overflow of water onto land that is typically dry, but flood policies do have some exclusions.
-Mudslides, for example, are not typically covered by flood insurance.
+Similar to home insurance, flood insurance offers financial protection if your home and personal belongings are damaged by flooding.
+Flooding is defined as an overflow of water onto land that is typically dry, but flood policies do have some limitations.
+Mudslides, for example, are not typically covered by flood insurance, whereas mudflows usually are.
+Similarly, damage from a burst pipe or sump pump is also not considered damage from a flood.

 Having flood insurance may be beneficial because flood-related losses are not covered under traditional homeowners, condo owners or renters insurance policies.
-Flood insurance policies are offered through the National Flood Insurance Program (NFIP) and some private insurance companies.
-However, a few homeowners insurance companies, such as Kin, offer flood coverage as an endorsement that you can add to your existing home insurance policy.
+Flood insurance policies are offered through the NFIP and some private insurance companies.
+However, a few homeowners insurance companies, such as Kin, offer flood coverage as an endorsement rather than a separate policy.

-When you buy flood insurance, your policy does not take effect immediately.
-There is typically a 30-day waiting period before you can file a claim.
-However, this period could be waived in a few scenarios, including if you need flood insurance to close on or refinance a home, or if your home has been included in a newly designated flood zone within a certain timeframe.
+When you buy flood insurance from the NFIP, your policy does not take effect immediately.
+There is typically a 30-day waiting period before your coverage goes into effect and you can file a claim.
+However, this period could be waived in a few scenarios, including if you need flood insurance to close on or refinance a home or if your home has been included in a newly designated flood zone within a certain timeframe.
+Private flood insurance companies may also offer shorter waiting periods (typically around 10 days).

 What does flood insurance cover?